 Health and Wellness Programs

-Taking good care of yourself is important, and you’ll have many (virtual and in-person) options to choose from this fall including programs through WELLWVU, the Carruth Center for Psychological and Psychiatric Services, and the Collegiate Recovery Program.
+Taking good care of yourself is important, and you’ll have many (virtual and in-person) options to choose from this fall including programs through WELLWVU, the Carruth Center for Counseling and Psychological Services, and the Collegiate Recovery Program.
 More information and sample activities are listed in Where You Can Find Help.
-[SM1]

 You will need academic resources to help you, too, and all WVU Libraries will be open by August 10.
 The Health Sciences Library will reopen early on August 3.
 The Law Library will open August 10 for faculty and staff, and August 15 for law students.
 Hours of operation may vary at each location; visit wvu.libcal.com/hours before visiting the Libraries.

 Getting Connected and Engaging with Other Students

 Nothing is more important to the overall student experience than the opportunity to engage with your friends and fellow students outside the classroom.
 You’ll still be able to do that in ways that maintain the health and safety of all.